miz884/nts-1-custom-panels/simple_sequencer/Readme.md

 ## Mode changes

-We can swich between the 3 modes with the following sw combinations.
+It can swich between the 4 modes with the following sw combinations.

 - sw9 + sw10 + sw1 --> Play mode
 - sw9 + sw10 + sw2 --> Sequencer edit mode
 - sw9 + sw10 + sw3 --> Sequencer scale select mode
 - sw9 + sw10 + sw4 --> Sound edit mode

+# Save and Load configs

+It stores the sequencer config on the flash memory which will be kept even after the reset.

+- sw9 + sw10 + Long sw7 --> Load the Sequencer config
+- sw9 + sw10 + Long sw8 --> Save the Sequencer config

+The following configurations will be stored:

+- Tempo.
+- Notes on the all 64 steps (8 steps x 8 banks).
+- Active banks.
+- Scale.
+- Base transpose.

 # Controls